geoffreyQiu/FBGEMM/fbgemm_gpu/experimental/hstu/README.md

 python setup.py install --build-target=hstu -DTORCH_CUDA_ARCH_LIST="8.0 9.0"

 # If you don't add -DTORCH_CUDA_ARCH_LIST, the default is "8.0 9.0".
+# If you change any environment variables above, please run `python setup.py clean` and delete all *.cu files in src/hstu_hopper/instantiations/ and/or src/hstu_ampere/instantiations/ before compiling again.
 ```

 # **3. Features**